Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Many people experience chronic fatigue that can sometimes last for years.
 The most serious complications are secondary cancers and heart disease, which may develop over the 20 to 30 years following treatments.

 Secondary cancers include non-Hodgkin lymphoma, leukemia, melanoma, stomach and lung cancers, and breast and uterine cancers.
 Heart disease complications include coronary artery disease, stroke, heart valve problems, and cardiomyopathy (weakening of the heart muscle).
 Thyroid and other endocrine disorders are also a potential complication.
-Combinations of radiation and chemotherapies pose the highest risk of these problems.
+Combinations of radiation and chemotherapies pose the highest risk for these problems.

-Studies of adult survivors of various childhood cancers have found that 30 years after treatment, people with cured Hodgkin disease are especially likely to have other serious health problems.
+Studies of adult survivors of various childhood cancers have found that 30 years after treatment, people with cured HD are especially likely to have other serious health problems.
 Female survivors face a significantly greater risk than male survivors.
 In particular, women who received chest radiation are at very high risk for developing breast cancer.

-Survivors of Hodgkin disease should receive regular screening tests for cancer and heart disease.
+Survivors of HD should receive regular screening tests for cancer and heart disease.
 They may need to get these tests at a younger age than most people.
 In particular, people who were treated with chest radiation should consider getting blood tests every 5 years to measure their cholesterol levels.
 Women who received chest radiation should be sure to get regular mammograms and breast magnetic resonance imaging (MRI).

-Treatment options for Hodgkin disease depend on:
+Treatment options for HD depend on:

-- Type of Hodgkin disease
+- Type of HD

 - Tumor stage, size, and location